Noise Self-Regression: A New Learning Paradigm to Enhance Low-Light Images Without Task-Related Data: Experimental Results and Analysis

 \subsubsection{Results on LOL Dataset}

-To examine the fitting ability of each method, we evaluate them on LOL in Table \ref{tab3}.
+We first examine the fitting ability of each method on the LOL dataset in Table \ref{tab3}.
+For the TT metric, we get the results on a single NVIDIA RTX 2080 Ti using the default configuration according to the codes provided by authors.
 We do not list the training time of RUAS \cite{RUAS}, since it involves a process of neural architecture search.
-We find that: 1) optimization-based methods take longer inference time for the use of CPU for computation, which is a major impediment to real applications; 2) when training with paired/unpaired data, RetinexNet \cite{RetinexNet} and EnlightenGAN \cite{EnlightenGAN} yield better results due to the relatively strong constraints, but they have a larger number of parameters and slower inference speed; 3) the zero-reference methods require minimal computational resources, which are relatively efficient and have a stronger application potential; 4) although our NoiSER does not use any task-related data for training, it is still highly competitive to the other methods across all metrics.
+We find that: 1) optimization-based methods take longer inference time for the use of CPU for computation, which is a major impediment to real applications; 2) when training with paired/unpaired data, RetinexNet \cite{RetinexNet} and EnlightenGAN \cite{EnlightenGAN} yield better results due to the relatively strong constraints, but they have a larger number of parameters and slower inference speed; 3) the zero-reference methods require minimal computational resources, which are relatively efficient and have a stronger application potential; 4) although NoiSER does not use any task-related data for training, it is still highly competitive to the other methods across all metrics.
 From the comparison to the zero-reference methods, it can be seen that our NoiSER perfectly outperforms them all with significantly less training time.